Feat-FeAR/logSpace/content/docs/biophysics/markov_3.md

 {{< kvMarkov >}}

 Clicking the `Generate Currents` button multiple times will result in ever-changing single channel traces, yet generating the same whole-cell current!
-__This should give a fairly good sense of the key transition from the stochasticity of the individual channels to the determinism of the whole cell__.
+This should give a fairly good sense of the __key transition from the stochastic behavior of the individual channels to the determinism observed at whole-cell level__.

 Some other features of electrophysiological interest deserve attention:
 1. __The particular time course of a macroscopic current is determined by single-channel kinetics.__